westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 - Index setup and configuration varies considerably across different databases.
 - Index setup and configuration outside of some core supported scenarios is not part of the value proposition of SK.
+- Vector storage, even with custom schemas can be supported using a single implementation.
+- We will therefore need to support multiple collection manager implementations per store type and a single vector store implementation per store type.

 ###  Question 2: Collection name and key value normalization in decorator or main class.